aday2418/aday2418/README.md

 # 🐙✨ Welcome to My GitHub 🐙✨

 Hi there! 👋 I'm Ali, a passionate developer who loves turning ideas into apps.
-Here's a little backround on me and a couple of projects that I've had fun working on!
+Here's a little background on me and a couple of projects that I've had fun working on!

 # 🪐 My Tech Stack